Driver Interface

 structure).

-nested structures and a separate message type field, msgType
+nested structures and a separate message type field, msgType, enumerated in

-and the type for northbound messages (i.e. towards driver-if
+PASSTHRU_SB and the type for northbound messages (i.e. towards driver-if) is

 Command-Line Interfaces